Openness Before Honesty: The Third Disruptive Behavioral Technology

 Don’t Confuse Honesty With Openness

 Many people confuse honesty with openness.
 Honesty, if it only focuses on others, is not open at all.
-Neither is it open if you are honest only about information and opinions.
-Authentic openness means being honest with others about you too.
+It’s a one-way street headed away from you.
+If you are honest only about information and opinions, that’s not open because it keeps things in your head, not your heart.
+Authentic openness means being honest with others about what’s in your heart.
 How are you feeling?
 What are you worried about?
 What is important to you?
 What keeps you up at night?
 Why do you care about this?

 Instead of; “If I’m being totally honest, I’d say you don’t have a chance for a promotion.”